collinmcneese/chef_automate_data_feed_receiver/sqlite/README.md

 Simple CRUD API to consume and fetch data which is sent from the Chef Automate "data feed" feature. [docs](https://docs.chef.io/automate/datafeed/)

-* Built with Sqlite backend for test purposes but uses Sequelize for database operations so would support any back-end which Sequelize works with.
+* Built with sqlite3 backend for test purposes but uses Sequelize for database operations so would support any back-end which Sequelize works with.

 ## Local Development

 ### Requirements

 * Node.JS
+* sqlite3

 ### Initial Setup